 In any case, building a taxonomy system for groups is a mammoth undertaking, so I'm proposing we find a milestone for it other than 1.4.

-#6 Updated by Matt Gold almost 5 years ago
+#6 Updated by Matt Gold about 5 years ago

 Hi Chris --

 I'm thinking of this as a folksonomy rather than a taxonomy, with the idea being that group admins can assign tags to their groups that will allow them to be filtered and sorted more easily. "digitalhumanities" might be a use case.
 Right now, one can search through groups to see what groups have dh in their title/description, but it's likely that, say, the group devoted to "Interactive Technology and Pedagogy" won't show up in that search because the words don't appear.
 But if the admins of the ITP group were able to add "digitalhumanities" as a tag, it could be found more easily.

 Of course, using a folksonomic approach makes the task of filtering/sorting more complicated, since we wouldn't want to, say, populate a drop-down with folksonomic terms (it could wind up being a very long menu, with terms like "digitalhumanities" and "digital humanities" appearing as two separate entries).
 Not sure what the best way to go about this would be, but perhaps adding this new tag field to groups and then having the search function search it would work.

 On the other hand, that's not functionally too much different than the existing profile field, and maybe we should consider a taxonomic approach.
 I wonder whether we should add some librarians to this ticket, so I'm adding Maura as a watcher to give us her thoughts.

 #9 Updated by Chris Stein almost 4 years ago